Viral advertising: Why this trend is important for you

 The sharing of an ad so that it becomes a viral is, as presented above, one of the key distinctions between traditional advertising and viral advertising.
 The just discussed characteristics play a big part in customers’ liking and sharing.
 Furthermore the plot should be aligned, so that the likability is highest at the beginning and the end, whereby the recency effect is stronger.
 In between a “rollercoaster effect”, meaning a high variability in likability, also increases the likelihood of sharing the advertisement, so it can become viral (Shehu, Bijmolt & Clement, 2016).

-This sharing process with friends and family is nowadays extremely important.
+This sharing process with friends and family is nowadays extremely important for viral marketing.
 An average customer has 20 000 brand exposures every day, but out of this huge number only 12 ads make an impression (Johnson, 2014).
 A reason for this might be the overexposure, as this lead to consumers ignoring advertising messages on purpose.
 Now, the permission to promote something for customers is only granted, if they see a benefit it this.
 In other words, the customers have to invite the marketers to communicate to them, if there shall be an effect (Godin, 1997).

 Here the viral advertising comes in.
 As presented above, the ad is likely to be shared with friends and family, if the characteristics match.
 As both parties know each other, it is more likely, that the receiver watches the viral ad and forwards the message further.
 Additionally it is very likely that the content suits the receiver, as the sender most likely only passes these ads on to somebody, he knows the receiver will be interested in (Godin, 1997; Porter & Golan, 2006).
 Therefore this sharing works the same way as electronic Word of mouth (eWOM), which is trust-related too (Ferguson, 2008).

-Viral Advertising Buzz and Brand Awareness
+Advantages of Viral Advertising: Buzz and Brand Awareness